KostyaBovt/graph_dijkstra/README.md

-# Graph dijkstra algorithm
+# Graph Dijkstra algorithm

-This is web application for finding best paths in graph between two nodes using dijkstra algorithm.
+This is web application for finding best paths in graph between two nodes using Dijkstra algorithm.
 This project was made using d3.js.

 ## Development server